-- Ensure vocational learning is valued by senior DoE leadership and receives adequate financial and physical resourcing by the Department. - Ensure that VET programs continue to be promoted by senior DoE leadership as valued pathways for students.
+- Ensure vocational learning is valued by senior DECYP leadership and receives adequate financial and physical resourcing by the Department. - Ensure that VET programs continue to be promoted by senior DECYP leadership as valued pathways for students. - Ensure the DECYP retains representation on relevant industry workforce advisory bodies.